-The minimum number of starters for a South African National Championship event or race, is set out in the SSRs for each individual championship category but may not conflict with MSA's general policy outlined below.
+The minimum number of starters for any event or race, may not conflict with MSA's general policy outlined below, unless stricter criteria is set out in the SSRs for each individual championship category.

 MSA's general policy is that national champions will only be declared where a listed national championship class/category (depending on how the regulations are written) has managed to attain an average of six (6) starters across the season.
 In the event of the calculation of averages resulting in fractions, normal mathematical principles shall be applied.
 For example, an average of 5.5 will be rounded up and an average of 5.4 will be rounded down.
 No deviations from this policy will be permitted, except where a category/class requires higher starter numbers as outlined in the applicable regulations.